m-gaucher/ACC_Dev/CSC-119/docs/Program 1/README.md

     #align the map on the top-left corner of the window
     window.setworldcoordinates(0, MAP_WIDTH, MAP_HEIGHT, 0)

+    # mark the obstacle location
     mark_point_visually(OBST_LOC, obsx, obsy)

+    # mark the end location
     mark_point_visually(END_LOC, endx, endy)

     #set the turtle to the starting location